Classics: Literature

 The earliest surviving works of Greek literature are epic poetry.
 Homer's Iliad and Odyssey are the earliest to survive to us today, probably composed in the eighth century BC.
 These early epics were oral compositions, created without the use of writing.

 Around the same time that the Homeric epics were composed, the Greek alphabet was introduced; the earliest surviving inscriptions date from around 750 BC.

 European drama was invented in ancient Greece.
 Traditionally this was attributed to Thespis, around the middle of the sixth century BC, though the earliest surviving work of Greek drama is Aeschylus' tragedy The Persians, which dates to 472 BC.
 Early Greek tragedy was performed by a chorus and two actors, but by the end of Aeschylus' life, a third actor had been introduced, either by him or by Sophocles.
 The last surviving Greek tragedies are the Bacchae of Euripides and Sophocles' Oedipus at Colonus, both from the end of the fifth century BC.

 Surviving Greek comedy begins later than tragedy; the earliest surviving work, Aristophanes' Acharnians, comes from 425 BC.
 However, comedy dates back as early as 486 BC, when the Dionysia added a competition for comedy to the much earlier competition for tragedy.
 The comedy of the fifth century is known as Old Comedy, and it comes down to us solely in the eleven surviving plays of Aristophanes, along with a few fragments.
 Sixty years after the end of Aristophanes' career, the next author of comedies to have any substantial body of work survive is Menander, whose style is known as New Comedy.

-Two historians flourished during Greece's classical age: Herodotus and Thucydides.
-Herodotus is commonly called the father of history, and his "History" contains the first truly literary use of prose in Western literature.
-Of the two, Thucydides was the more careful historian.
-His critical use of sources, inclusion of documents, and laborious research made his History of the Peloponnesian War a significant influence on later generations of historians.
-The greatest achievement of the 4th century was in philosophy.
-There were many Greek philosophers, but three names tower above the rest: Socrates, Plato, and Aristotle.
-These have had a profound influence on Western society.